Trevor Murdoch: Independent circuit and retirement (2013-2016)

-National Wrestling Alliance (2018–present)
+National Wrestling Alliance (2018–2026)

 NWA National Heavyweight Champion (2019–2021)

-Murdoch came out of retirement in 2019 and appeared at the first taping for NWA Power.
+Murdoch came out of retirement in 2019 and appeared at the first taping for NWA Powerrr.
 In his first match, he lost to Ricky Starks.
 He interrupted Starks' post-match interview and congratulated him, establishing himself as a face.
 Later, he cut his own promo, stating that he wished to earn an NWA contract.
 He would then be victorious in matches against Jocephus and Caleb Konley, and lose in a competitive outing against reigning NWA World's Heavyweight Champion Nick Aldis in a non-title match.
 Murdoch entered in the tournament for the vacant NWA World Television Championship after defeating Thom Latimer in a qualifying match.
 On January 24, 2020, at Hard Times, Murdoch defeated The Question Mark in the first round, Dan Maff in the semifinals, before losing to Ricky Starks in the finals.

 On January 25 episode of Powerrr, Murdoch and Aron Stevens fought to a 10-minute time limit draw for the NWA National Heavyweight Championship.
 On September 29, 2020, Murdoch defeated Aron Stevens to win the NWA National Heavyweight Championship.
 On February 27, 2021, Murdoch successfully defended his title in his first title defense against Jeremy Wyatt.
 On March 21, 2021, at Back For The Attack, Murdoch successfully defended the NWA National Championship against Chris Adonis.
 On the March 30 episode of Powerrr, Murdoch lost the NWA National Championship to Adonis in a no disqualification match, ending his reign at 182 days.

-NWA World's Heavyweight Champion (2021–2022)
+NWA Worlds Heavyweight Champion (2021–2022)

-Following the end of his National championship reign, Murdoch won a No. 1 Contender's battle royal to face NWA World's Heavyweight Champion Nick Aldis at When Our Shadows Fall, but was unsuccessful at the event.
+Following the end of his National championship reign, Murdoch won a No. 1 Contender's battle royal to face NWA Worlds Heavyweight Champion Nick Aldis at When Our Shadows Fall, but was unsuccessful at the event.
 Murdoch would defeat Aldis at NWA 73rd Anniversary Show on August 29 to win the title in a match where he would have to retire if he lost.
 On November 9 in the second part of NWA Power: By Any Means Necessary, Murdoch was attacked by debuting Mike Knox.
-On November 16 episode of Powerrr, it was announced that Murdoch would face Knox for the NWA World's Heavyweight Championship at Hard Times 2.
+On November 16 episode of Powerrr, it was announced that Murdoch would face Knox for the NWA Worlds Heavyweight Championship at Hard Times 2.
 On December 4 at Hard Times 2, Murdoch successfully defended his title in his first title defense against Knox.

 On February 12, 2022, Murdoch lost the NWA World's Heavyweight Championship to Matt Cardona in Oak Grove, Kentucky, at NWA PowerrrTrip, bringing Murdoch's championship reign to an end after 167 days.
 On June 11 at Alwayz Ready, Murdoch regained the title, which Cardona vacated due to injury, in a fatal four-way match against Aldis, Thom Latimer, and Sam Shaw.
 On August 28 at NWA 74th Anniversary Show, Murdoch successfully defended his title in his first title defense against Tyrus.
 Murdoch lost the title to Tyrus at Hard Times 3 in a three-way match on November 12, which also featured Matt Cardona, ending his second reign at 154 days.